raehik/dotfiles/home/necessary-packages.md

 NOTE: requires you to locale-gen en_US.UTF-8, because otherwise ibus-setup
       won't allow you to add input methods T__T
       See here: http://bugs.antergos.com/index.php?do=details&task_id=64
+librsvg     : REQUIRED FOR ICONS TO SHOW UP!
+Guess it's not a dependency or
+              something?
+Allows programs to do SVG-type things (e.g.
+              ImageMagick SVG -> PNG).
 ibus-anthy  : Japanese IME